Hoarding on council land and roads

-'Hoarding' refers to placing mini skips, shipping containers, erecting scaffolding, installing a temporary toilet or placing building materials or other objects on Council Land or Road.
+'Hoarding' refers to placing mini skips, shipping containers, erecting scaffolding, installing a temporary toilet or placing building materials or other objects on council land or roads.

-The applicant must allow as least four working days for the application to be approved.
+The applicant must allow at least four working days for the application to be approved.

 You are required to provide with your application the following:

 - Public liability insurance certificate of currency (minimum $20 million)

 - Detailed site plan showing all activity on the road